Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Results

-Example e-mail thread generated using a GPT-2-based e-mail body generation model are shown in Figures \ref{GPT2-thread} and \ref{GPT2-thread3}.
-Inspired by the approaches in \cite{karuna-etal-2018-enhancing} and \cite{timmer2021enticement}, we evaluate the coherence of threads by computing the similarity score between an e-mail and its reply.
-The e-mails in Figure \ref{GPT2-thread} have a similarity score of 0.95, and for Figure \ref{GPT2-thread3}, the first e-mail and it's reply have a similarity score of 0.98, with the second and third having a lower score of 0.87 as the third e-mail is forwarding the thread to an new recipient to elicit their help.

-The above 2 examples were generated using a GPT-2 e-mail body generation model whose training dataset considered each e-mail body independently of any previous emails in the thread.
-Figure \ref{GPT2-threadtrain} shows an example e-mail and reply generated with a different GPT-2 model where the training data included e-mail thread information.
-The e-mail pair in Figure \ref{GPT2-threadtrain} has a similarity score of 0.97.
-Overall, the authors felt the replies generated using this approach typically did seem directly relevant and arguably created a slightly more coherent thread than the previous model, though both models produce high similarity scores.
+Example email threads generated using our GPT-2-based email body generation models are shown in Figures \ref{GPT2-thread}-\ref{GPT2-threadtrain}.
+The threads in Figures \ref{GPT2-thread} and \ref{GPT2-thread3} were generated using a GPT-2 email body generation model whose training dataset treated each email body independently of any previous emails in the thread.
+The example thread in Figure \ref{GPT2-threadtrain} was generated by a different GPT-2 model where the training data included email thread information.
+Overall, the authors felt the replies generated using the second model (Figure~\ref{GPT2-threadtrain}) were typically more directly relevant and arguably created a more coherent thread than the first model.